AlexTBrem/AlexTBrem.github.io/README.md

 # AlexTBrem.github.io
 Personal Website

 My name is Alex Bremner.
-I am a graduate research student in the School of Natural Resources at The University of Tennessee, Knoxville.
+I am a graduate research assistant in the School of Natural Resources at The University of Tennessee, Knoxville.